exul/matrix-rocketchat/README.md

 ## Compiling from Source

-To compile the application service you need Rust >= 1.13.
+To compile the application service you need Rust nightly (I know that's bad, sorry).

+But this should change soon, because the only crate that needs rust nightly is `serde_derive`.

 ```
 git clone https://github.com/exul/matrix-rocketchat.git